-The pre-eminent natural gas business in Northern Ireland
+The leading natural gas business in Northern Ireland

 Asset-Backed: Phoenix owns and operates 3,100 km of distribution pipeline.